Embryonic similarities said to prove reptile scales evolved into feathers and hair—the recapitulation myth rises again!

 Among evolutionists it has always been a common approach to look to embryos of various kinds of organisms to find evidence for the notion that one kind of organism could evolve into a new and completely different kind of organism.
 This is not surprising, for the anatomical changes that take place in any developing embryo are dramatic.
 Equipped with the worldview that life’s complexity evolved through natural processes, the evolutionary imagination can easily get the impression that embryonic development recapitulates evolutionary ancestry.

 The fraudulent “proof” of this idea, produced by Ernst Haeckel, was debunked long ago.
-(See “Recapitulation Repackaged and Re-Applied.”)
+(See “Recapitulation Theory: Repackaged & Re-Applied.”)
 Nevertheless, evolutionary biologists still turn to the embryo to determine the mechanisms of evolutionary change that could presumably produce various anatomical structures over millions of years.
 And in this case they not only postulate the possible mechanism for such change but also plainly claim that the similarity of embryonic structures and signaling molecules conclusively demonstrates shared evolutionary ancestry between the very different structures of the reptile’s scale, the bird’s feather, and the mammal’s hair.

 Embryonic development in each kind of animal follows the blueprint laid out in its DNA.
 Based on their distinct genetic instructions, diverse kinds of embryos exhibit similar regions associated with subsequent differentiation into very different structures.
 But the evolutionary change of one kind of animal into another has never been observed in experimental biology.
 Embryonic similarities do not supply the mechanism for such evolutionary change because embryonic development is simply following the path dictated in its own genome.
 No new information or genetic instructions are evolving.
 Embryonic similarities are an example of the common designs created by our Common Designer, the Creator God of the Bible.